 The Grass is Greener on Your Side:

 Although having a lush green lawn is desirable, it is not always realistic or water-efficient.
 Regular mowing should maintain healthy grass growth but remember: Keeping grass cut longer in the summer months will prevent roots from drying out as quickly.
 Also, grass and plants should be watered in the morning to allow the water to soak through the soil throughout the day to nourish their root systems completely.

 Lucky for us in Santa Barbara, we can hit the pool all year round.
 However, for most, it’s probably been a good six months since your pool has been used for swimming.
 Get it ready for summer by cleaning it up, leveling the water, ensuring the pumps are working, and balancing your chemicals.
-Ideally, you should start at least a week prior to the swim season to ensure that the water and your new bathing suit are safe from chemical harm.
+Ideally, you should start at least a week before the swim season to ensure that the water and your new bathing suit are safe from chemical harm.

 For more information, check out: https://www.allstate.com/tools-and-resources/home-insurance/home-maintenace-for-summer.aspx.